There have been an awful lot of Atlantises, will be quite a few more.

 You can buy additional Masques as if you were a fey.

 You have awakened your Shadow as a Beast.
-Replace your Anima pool with a Terror pool.
+You gain a Terror pool.
 You can use Spellcraft to channel Terror instead of Anima.
-You can also recover your Terror pool as a horror.
+You can also recover your Terror pool as a horror, and you must manage the Hunger and Satiety or risk losing control to the Beast.

 You have a Monstrous Form.
 This is identical to a horror's monstrous form.

-You can shift from your human form into your monstrous form with a full-round action that costs 1 Terror.
+You can shift from your human form into your monstrous form by spending 3 actions and 1 Terror.
 You can still cast spells as a mage while in your monstrous form.

 You have formed a bond with a spirit.
 You can summon that spirit at the start of the day.
 This spirit has one domain.
 You can utilize that spirit's domain manifestations by spending Anima.
 You can use Spellcraft to supply the anima needed for these manifestations.